ezsystems/commerce-documentation/docs/guide/product_description/shop_features.md

 The customer can add products to a comparison list and access it from the "My shop" menu.
 The comparison list automatically groups products per product category and product type (so it is impossible to compare products belonging to different types).
-The customer can change the order of the sorting by dragging and can display differences of the products only.
+The customer can change the order of the sorting by dragging and can display only differences of the products.

 ![Product comparison](img/comparison_list.png)